spygi/timetrckr/README.md

 Well, basically because I don't need something more sophisticated (or didn't figure a simple enough solution to detect if you are in a meeting or just taking a break).
 The script will work well enough for computer based, desk jobs with standard working hours (or should I say standard lunch hours?).

 ### What if I take an additional break, outside of lunch times?
 This won't be recorded.
 You can still temper with the output of the file..it is just text after all.
 Just make sure you keep the same format (separator and time formats) and you should be fine.
-Note that if you change the ```time.csv``` file you should re-generate the summary using the ```-r``` argument and overwrite the automatically generated ```summary.txt```.
+Note that if you change the ```time.csv``` file you should re-generate the summary using the ```-r``` argument and overwrite the ```summary.txt```.

 ### Can I sync with other devices?
 Sure, just configure the output to be in a Dropbox synced folder.